-On the last track, we discussed children and anger.
+In the last section, we discussed children and anger.
 The five keys we discussed were don’t be threatened by the child’s anger, let choices and consequences shape the child, don’t preach, don’t major in the minors, and share your own experiences.

-On this track, we will discuss rationalizations that perpetuate anger.
-Four rationalizations you may have encounter with your anger management clients are “my past is to painful, forgiveness is too good, why should I try when no one else does, and anger is a familiar habit”.
+In this section, we will discuss rationalizations that perpetuate anger.
+Four rationalizations you may have encountered with your anger management clients are My past is too painful, Forgiveness is too good, Why should I try when no one else does, and Anger is a familiar habit.